REHOMING AND HELP WITH YOUR PET

 - Spayed or Neutered

-Unfortunately, we are unable to accept animals who test positive for Heartworms or Feline Leukemia (FeLV).
-Acceptance for cats that have tested positive for Feline Immunodeficiency Virus (FIV) will be determined on a case by case basis.
+Unfortunately, we are unable to accept cat who test positive for Feline Leukemia (FeLV).
+Acceptance for cats that have tested positive for Feline Immunodeficiency Virus (FIV) and dogs who have tested positive for Heartworm disease will be determined on a case by case, limited basis.
 Please see below for help and further information regarding vaccinations, spay and neuter services, and veterinary assistance.

 If you are unable to meet the requirements or need to surrender your pet immediately, your county facility will intake your pet.